 At last, he stole a kiss and with new eyes glided home beneath the first rays of gilt-edged morningsun.

-This entry is part of Jack Rusher’s journal, originally published January 4th, 2011, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 4th, 2011, in New York.